alphaparticlecode/wp-scratchpad/README.md

 Congratulations!
 You've just drafted your first post with WP Scratchpad!

 ### Advanced Techniques
+Now that you've created your first post, read on to learn about some of the more advanced techniques you can use to get the most out of WP Scratchpad

 #### HTML as part of draft posts
+The *Post Content* field supports many HTML tags.
+So if you want to save a more comprenhensive outline of your post instead of just a couple sentences, you can use tags like `<h1>` or `<h2>`, which will be rendered correctly in either the Classic Editor or Gutenberg.
+Embeds such as Youtube and other embeds that WordPress supports will be handled correctly as well, if you inclulde them in *Post Content*.

+#### Block Editor (Gutenberg) Support
+If the block editor is active on your site, all of your post content that comes from WP Scratchpad will be contained within one Classic Editor block.
+You can either leave this block at the top of your post as a reminder while writing and delete it before you publish your post, or you can let the block editor convert it into blocks (see below).

 #### Converting to blocks
+If you have inserted some HTML and maybe an embed, your one Classic block that is inserted into your draft by default may be getting a little cluttered.
+If you select the 3 dots (⋮) menu for the Classic block, you'll see an option to *Convert to blocks*.
+The block editor will make best guesses about your content and try to split the content into it's respective blocks.

+Let's say you have an `<h2>` tag with some content in it, then just a paragraph of notes about your draft, and then a Youtube link to remind yourself why you got the idea in the first place. *Convert to blocks* will convert your one Classic block into a Heading block, a Paragraph block, and a Youtube block, making your content more closely resemble a piece of content composed entirely in the block editor.
+For an example of this, check out the end of the [Getting Started video](https://youtube.com)

 ### Questions?
 Issues?
 Send an email to [keanan@alphaparticle.com](mailto:keanan@alphaparticle.com) providing as much information as possible regarding the version of WordPress you are running, the version of Chrome you are running and what you did leading up to the issue.